-Like the RTCEN bit, the RTCVALH and RTCVALL registers can only be written to when RTCWREN = 1.
+Like the RTCEN bit, the RTCVALH<15:8> and RTCVALL<7:0> registers can only be written to when RTCWREN = 1.
 A write to these registers, while RTCWREN = 0, will be ignored.

-17.2 Operation
+16.2 Operation

-17.2.1 REGISTER INTERFACE
+16.2.1 REGISTER INTERFACE

 The register interface for the RTCC and alarm values is implemented using the Binary Coded Decimal (BCD) format.
-This simplifies the firmware when using the module, as each of the digits is contained within its own 4-bit value (see Figure 17-2 and Figure 17-3).
+This simplifies the firmware, when using the module, as each of the digits is contained within its own 4-bit value (see Figure 16-2 and Figure 16-3).

-FIGURE 17-2: TIMER DIGIT FORMAT
+FIGURE 16-2: TIMER DIGIT FORMAT

-FIGURE 17-3: ALARM DIGIT FORMAT
+FIGURE 16-3: ALARM DIGIT FORMAT

-17.2.2 CLOCK SOURCE
+16.2.2 CLOCK SOURCE

-As mentioned earlier, the RTCC module is intended to be clocked by an external Real-Time Clock (RTC) crystal oscillating at 32.768 kHz, but can also be clocked by the INTRC.
+As mentioned earlier, the RTCC module is intended to be clocked by an external Real-Time Clock crystal oscillating at 32.768 kHz, but also can be clocked by the internal RC oscillator.
 The RTCC clock selection is decided by the RTCOSC bit (CONFIG3L<1>).

 Calibration of the crystal can be done through this module to yield an error of 3 seconds or less per month.
-(For further details, see Section 17.2.9 "Calibration".)
+(For further details, see Section 16.2.9 "Calibration".)

-FIGURE 17-4: CLOCK SOURCE MULTIPLEXING
+FIGURE 16-4: CLOCK SOURCE MULTIPLEXING

-17.2.2.1 Real-Time Clock Enable
+16.2.2.1 Real-Time Clock Enable

-The RTCC module can be clocked by an external, 32.768 kHz crystal (Timer1 oscillator or T1CKI input) or the INTRC oscillator, which can be selected in CONFIG3L<1>.
+The RTCC module can be clocked by an external, 32.768 kHz crystal (Timer1 oscillator) or the internal RC oscillator, which can be selected in CONFIG3L<1>.

-If the Timer1 oscillator will be used as the clock source for the RTCC, make sure to enable it by setting T1CON<3> (T1OSCEN).
-The selected RTC clock can be brought out to the RTCC pin by the RTSECSEL<1:0> bits in the PADCFG1 register.
+If the external clock is used, the Timer1 oscillator should be enabled by setting T1CON<3> (T1OSCEN).
+If INTRC is providing the clock, the INTRC clock can be brought out to the RTCC pin by the RTSECSEL<1:0> bits in the PADCFG register.

-17.2.3 DIGIT CARRY RULES
+16.2.3 DIGIT CARRY RULES